 The Record of Tea states: "If you wish to whisk tea, you must first warm the bowl.
 If it is cold, the tea will not float.
 The body of the rabbit's fur bowls is thick, so they retain heat for a long time and are very suitable for use."

-Jian Zhan pottery is the perfection of Chinese black porcelain.
-It was an inseparable part of tea culture in the Song Dynasty.
+Jian Zhan pottery represents the pinnacle of Chinese black porcelain and was an inseparable part of Song Dynasty tea culture.
 However, with the rise of loose-leaf tea, it slowly gave way to Yixing teaware.
-It continued to prosper in Japan, where it is known as Tenmoku.
-Nowadays, it is a national treasure in Japan and many local pottery artists in China are hard at work to remake this once forgotten part of the Chinese tea ceremony.
+It continued to prosper in Japan, where it is known as Tenmoku (天目).
+The Japanese term Tenmoku comes from Tianmu Mountain in Zhejiang, where Japanese monks once studied and brought the teaware style back to Japan.
+Nowadays, it is a national treasure in Japan, and many local pottery artists in China are hard at work to remake this once-forgotten part of the Chinese tea ceremony.
 Jian ware is not only teaware, it is an art form and an important part of history.
 One we can get lost in for hours just by looking at its cosmic-like glaze.

 The History of Tenmoku Pottery